chef-boneyard/private-chef-administration/source/support.rst

 The Incident Severity determines the escalation timeline.
-If the incident remains open after the time indicated, Opscode escalates stewardship of issue resolution to the next level, to ensure appropriate resources are aligned and focused on addressing its’ resolution.
+If the incident remains open after the time indicated, Opscode escalates stewardship of issue resolution to the next level, to ensure appropriate resources are aligned and focused on addressing its resolution.
 The following table provides escalation timelines for Severity 1 and 2 incidents, based on time after the incident was received during service hours.